kanaria69/Mainecoco/README.md

-## Why do mathematicians hate the U.S.?
-Because it's indivisible.
+## Why did the kid cross the playground?
+To get to the other slide.